How to Use Marketing Automation to Drive Business B

 Writing Guidelines for Attorney At Work

-Attorney at Work promises readers one really good idea every day to help them create more fulfilling and successful law practices.
-Our goal is to publish a single new post containing useful and enlightening words every morning, written by industry experts, lawyers and business professionals who are passionate about sharing their ideas and experience.
+Attorney at Work promises readers one really good idea every day to help them create more fulfilling and successful law practices and profitable law firms.
+Our goal is to publish a single new post containing useful, enlightening information and resources every morning, written by industry experts, lawyers and business professionals who are passionate about sharing their ideas and experience.

 Please send article submissions to joan@attorneyatwork.com

 • Make it fun, and make it easy.
 This isn’t the law review.
 Get to the point quickly and make the ride getting there somewhat entertaining.
 Insert your personality and point of view.
-If you are telling “how to” do something, break it out in steps, bullets or a numbered list.
-Provide a short, snappy title that will immediately give readers the gist of your piece.
+If you are telling “how to” do something, break it down in steps, bullets or a numbered list.
+Provide a short, snappy title that will immediately give readers the gist of your article.

-• Make it exclusive.
+• Make it NEW.
 The first question we will ask if we like your article is, “Has it already been published?”
+We prioritize never-before-published articles.
+(If you’ve published similar words elsewhere online or in another medium (video or book), consider updating it with fresh information for our readers — or wait until you have another topic to send.

-• Link it.
+• Add Links.
 If you discuss different products, include their links so readers can check them out.
-If you reference an expert or another person’s work, link to them or a relevant article.
-Be sure to provide links to your firm or company website in your bio, too.
+If you reference an expert, report, or another person’s work, link to them or a relevant article.

-• But don’t over-link it.
-Please do not include excessive links to your own website in the text of your article.
-As noted above, we gladly add your personal and business links to your bio, which lives on your author page forever.
+• But don’t over-link.
+Please do not include more than two links to your own website in the text of your article.
+We gladly add your personal and business links to your bio, which lives forever on your author page.
+We will remove gratuitous links.
+(We do not sell backlinks in our articles.)

 What to Write About?